q-viper/q-viper.github.io/_posts/2020-08-29-gesture-based-visually-writing-system-web-app.md

 ```

 ## Flask App
-I don't know how to begin about Flask because i have done only few projects on Flask.
+I don't know how to begin about Flask because I have done only few projects on Flask.
 If you have not installed Flask, then please install it using you package installer conda/pip.
 I will try to explain little bit of Flask codes but if you are new to flask, try to learn some basics about it too.
 I am learning Flask from e-books.

 ### Project Structure
 * icons